jylanglois/certifications/SAP-C02/note.md

 ### Cross-zone load balancing

 When cross-zone load balancing is enabled, each load balancer node distributes traffic across the registered targets in all enabled Availability Zones

+## AWS API Gateway

+* ### Edge-Optimized (default)

+  The requests are routed through the Cloud Front Edge location.
+The API gateway still live in one region

+* ### Regional

+  For client within the same region and could be manually combined with cloudfront (more control over caching strategies and the distribution)

+* ### Private

+  Can only be accessed from your VPC using and interface VPC endpoint (ENI)

+## AWS Global Accelerator

+Leverage the AWS internal network to route to your application and use 2 anycast static IP.
+Comparated to cloudfront, it support other protocol than http (udp && tcp) and bill a fixed hourly charge.

 # Data Engineering